Conformal invariance of boundary touching loops of FK Ising model: Tightness of trees and loop collections

 In the discrete setting we are given a tree--loop ensemble pair.
 The tree and the loop ensemble are in one to one correspondence as explained earlier.
 Recall that, given the loop ensemble, the tree is recovered by the exploration process which follows the loops in counterclockwise direction and jumps to the next loop at boundary points where the loop being followed turns away from the target point.
 Recall also that the loops are recovered from the tree by noticing that the leftmost point in the loop corresponds to a branching point of the tree and the rest of the loop is the continuation of the branch to the point just right of that branching point.

-Take a subsequence of the sequence of the tree--loop ensemble pairs that converges weakly.
-We can choose a probability space so that they converge almost surely.
-The collection of loops is almost surely at most countable also in the limit.
-By the properties of the loop ensemble given in Theorem~\ref{thm: a priori properties of le}, the limiting pair and the process of taking the limit have the following properties \begin{itemize} \item the loops are distinguishable in the sense that there is no sequence of pairs of distinguishable loops that would converge to the same loop. \item Each loop consists of a single top arc which is disjoint from the boundary except at the endpoints and a non-empty collection of bottom arcs.
+Consider any random tree--loop ensemble pair which is a subsequential weak limit of the tree--loop ensemble pairs of the FK Ising model.
+Since the discrete collections of loops are have finite number of big loops with the uniform bound \eqref{eq: a priori no of big loops}, the loop collection is almost surely at most countable also in the limit (use the Portmanteau theorem for the closed event that there are at most $n$ loops of diameter strictly greater than $R$).
+By the properties of the loop ensemble given in Theorem~\ref{thm: a priori properties of le}, the limiting pair and the process of taking the limit have the following properties \begin{itemize} \item the loops are distinguishable in the sense that there is no sequence of pairs of distinct loops that would converge to the same loop. \item Each loop consists of a single top arc which is disjoint from the boundary except at the endpoints and a non-empty collection of bottom arcs.
 In particular, the endpoints of the top arc (the leftmost and rightmost points of the loop) are different. \end{itemize} From these properties we can prove the following result.
 The second assertion basically means that there is a way to \emph{reconstruct the loops from the tree} also in the limit.